martent/sitesearch/README.md

 ## Build and Deployment
 Build and deployment is made with Capistrano.

-Run the deployment with one of the following commands including the appropriate environment name:
+In the project root on your workstation, run the deployment with one of the following commands including the appropriate environment name:

 ```shell
 $ bundle exec cap staging_external deploy